Student loans •

 Alternatively, most private loans require a co-signer.
 The exception is when you have a very strong credit history.

 The interest rate of federal student loans is fixed—it’s set when you take out the loan and doesn’t change for the rest of the time that you have the loan.
-Private loans can be fixed or variable student loans.
+Private loans can have fixed or variable interest rates.
 If your loan is variable, the interest rate tends to be tied to the market rate and can go up or down over the life of the loan.
+If interest rates rise, you’ll see much higher student loan debt payments and could wind up paying far more than you expected to.

 As we mentioned above, the interest rate of a federal loan is typically lower than that of a private student loan.